 Population Characteristics.
-The patient population is generally comprised of older adults, although recent cohorts have been younger.
+The patient population is generally comprised of middle-aged and older adults, although recent cohorts have been younger.
 Many of the patients have substantial Adverse Childhood Experiences and many of the beneficiaries are Veterans who have experienced post-traumatic stress disorder.